Sicilian pizza: Syracuse

 In the province of Syracuse, especially in Solarino and Sortino, pizzòlu is a type of round stuffed pizza.

 Catania

 In the Metropolitan City of Catania, the traditional scacciata is made in two different ways: a first layer made of dough covered, within the city, by a local cheese (toma) and anchovies or, in the region around Catania, by potatoes, sausages, broccoli, and tomato sauce.
 In both cases a second layer of dough brushed with eggs covers everything.
 Also in the region of Catania, in Zafferana Etnea and in Viagrande a typical Sicilian pizza is a fried calzone stuffed with cheese and anchovies.

 Messina

-In the province of Messina, the traditional piduni is a type of calzone stuffed with endive, toma cheese, tomato, and anchovies.
-There is also the focaccia alla messinese, prepared with tomato sauce, toma cheese, vegetables, and anchovies.
+In the province of Messina, the traditional piduni is a type of calzone stuffed with endive, tomato cheese, tomato, and anchovies.
+There is also the focaccia alla messinese, prepared with tomato sauce, tomato cheese, vegetables, and anchovies.

 Outside Italy

 In the United States, "Sicilian pizza" is used to describe a typically square variety of cheese pizza with dough over an inch thick, a crunchy base, and an airy interior.
 It is derived from the sfincione and was introduced in the United States by the first Italian (Sicilian) immigrants.
 Sicilian-style pizza is popular in Italian-American enclaves throughout the northeastern United States, including Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, and Michigan (which would influence Detroit-style pizza).
 In some parts of coastal Massachusetts and New Hampshire, it is also known as "beach pizza" because of its prevalence along the Route 1A corridor.